Stochastic Treatment Choice with Empirical Welfare Updating: Optimal stochastic assignment and convergence of welfare

-where $\epsilon\in(0,1)$ is a constant and where $a$ is a function that depends upon a positive constant $\lambda$. \end{lemma} In what follows, we let $\mathscr{V}$ be a variational family of distributions that assigns positive density to assignment rules in $\mathscr{F}$ only.
+where $\epsilon\in\left(0,1\right)$ and $\lambda > 0$ are arbitrary constants and $a$ is a function that depends upon a positive constant $\lambda$ and the sample size $n$. \end{lemma} In what follows, we let $\mathscr{V}$ be a variational family of distributions that assigns positive density to assignment rules in $\mathscr{F}$ only.
 Equivalently, we let $\mathscr{V}$ be a directional family that assigns positive density to unit vectors on the hypersphere, recalling that every policy in the LES class can be uniquely associated with a unit vector (see \cref{EQ:UNIQUENESSOFINDEX} and surrounding discussion).
 A particularly tractable directional family, and one that we use, is the von Mises-Fisher family of distributions, which is characterised by a probability density function satisfying, for all $\kappa>0$ and $m$-dimensional unit vectors $\mu$,

-where $I_{\nu}$ is a modified Bessel function of the first kind and order $\nu$.
+where $I_{\nu}\left(z\right)$ is a modified Bessel function of the first kind with order $\nu$ and argument $z>0$.
 A von Mises-Fisher distribution is the analogue of a multivariate Gaussian distribution on the unit hypersphere.
 We refer to $\kappa$ as the concentration parameter and to $\mu$ as the mean direction (the location parameter), noting that the distribution becomes degenerate as $\kappa\rightarrow\infty$ and uniform as $\kappa\rightarrow 0$.